antrea-io/antrea/docs/node-port-local.md

 Services of type `NodePort` or `ExternalName`.
 The annotation also has no effect for Services with an empty or missing Selector.

-Starting from the Antrea v1.7 minor release, the `protocols` field in the annotation is deprecated.
-The array contains a single member, equal to the `protocol` field.
+Starting from Antrea v2.0, the `protocols` field is removed.
-The `protocols` field will be removed from Antrea for minor releases post March 2023, as per our deprecation policy.

 ### Usage pre Antrea v1.7